Faisal-Qadri/CEE-498-Project-Pore-in-Concrete/Results.md

     Figure 10: finding distribution of porosities in each batch

-However, it is required to determine whether the chosen lognormal distribution is valid.
-A method called probability plot was then employed to prove lognormality of distribution.
+However, to determine whether the chosen lognormal distribution is valid, a method called probability plot was employed to prove lognormality of the distribution.
 Fig 11 shows a relatively high R-squared value found from the probability plot and validates the distribution.

 <img src ="images/fig11.JPG" width =700>